zobin8/astrohud/README.md

 Tool for creating and charting astral data.

 Project is still in development.
 The CLI tool and image rendering are generally complete.
-A web API is planned for future development.
+The website is WIP.

 | Feature | Status |
 |---------|--------|